bgoonz/web-dev-notes-resource-site/2-content/REACT/react-docs/blog/2018-11-27-react-16-roadmap.md

 **Status in React DOM Server:** Suspense is not available in the server renderer yet.
 As we mentioned earlier, we've started work on a new asynchronous server renderer that will support Suspense, but it's a large project and will take a good chunk of 2019 to complete.

 **Recommendation:** Wait for this minor React release in order to use Suspense for data fetching.
-Don’t try to use Suspense features in 16.6 for it; it’s not supported.
+Don't try to use Suspense features in 16.6 for it; it's not supported.
 However, your existing `<Suspense>` components for code splitting will be able to show loading states for data too when Suspense for Data Fetching becomes officially supported.

 ## Other Projects {#other-projects}